-- (a) Development agreement.
-The City shall not approve a development agreement unless it provides that all construction activities shall meet the requirements of this Section. - (b) Building permit or development permit. - (i) No building permit or development permit shall be issued unless: - 1. a construction tree permit has been approved, or - 2. an Affidavit of No Protected Trees has been submitted and approved, or - 3. a Determination of Exemption has been made by the landscape administrator or his designee. - (ii) No building permit or development permit shall be issued unless the applicant signs an application or permit request which says that all construction activities shall meet the requirements of this Section.
-The Building Official shall make available to the applicant: - a copy of the Tree Preservation Ordinance or a condensed summary of the relevant aspects pertaining to the type of permit requested; and - 2. specifications for tree protection sign(s). - (c) Acceptance of improvements.
-The City may refuse to accept any public improvements until the person pays all penalties for violations of this Section; provided, however, that acceptance of public improvements shall be authorized before all trees shall be replaced if, with the Landscape Administrator's approval, the person furnishes the City with a cash deposit or surety bond in the approximate amount of the cost to replace the tree. - (d) Certificate of occupancy.
-No Certificate of Occupancy (C.O.) shall be issued until any and all penalties for violations of this Section have been paid to the City.
-No C.O. shall be issued until all required replacement trees have been planted or appropriate payments have been made to the Reforestation Fund; provided, however, that a C.O. may be granted before all trees have been replaced if, with the Landscape Administrator's approval, the person furnishes the City with a cash deposit or surety bond in the approximate amount of the cost to replace the tree. - (11) Violations.
+- 1. Development agreement.
+The City shall not approve a development agreement unless it provides that all construction activities shall meet the requirements of this section. - 2.
+Building permit or development permit. - a) No building permit or development permit shall be issued unless: - 1) a construction tree permit has been approved, or - 2) an Affidavit of No Protected Trees has been submitted and approved, or - 3) a Determination of Exemption has been made by the landscape administrator or his designee. - b) No building permit or development permit shall be issued unless the applicant signs an application or permit request which says that all construction activities shall meet the requirements of this section.
+The Building Official shall make available to the applicant: - a copy of the Tree Preservation Ordinance or a condensed summary of the relevant aspects pertaining to the type of permit requested; and - specifications for tree protection sign(s). - 3.
+Acceptance of improvements.
+The City may refuse to accept any public improvements until the person pays all penalties for violations of this section; provided, however, that acceptance of public improvements shall be authorized before all trees shall be replaced if, with the Landscape Administrator's approval, the person furnishes the City with a cash deposit or surety bond in the approximate amount of the cost to replace the tree. - 4.
+Certificate of Occupancy.
+No Certificate of Occupancy (C.O.) shall be issued until any and all penalties for violations of this section have been paid to the City.
+No C.O. shall be issued until all required replacement trees have been planted or appropriate payments have been made to the Reforestation Fund; provided, however, that a C.O. may be granted before all trees have been replaced if, with the Landscape Administrator's approval, the person furnishes the City with a cash deposit or surety bond in the approximate amount of the cost to replace the tree.